udiNaveh/nlvr_tau_nlp_final_proj/README.md

 ## Repository structure:
-*a short description of the files and directories.
+This is a short description of the files and directories.
 Note that not all are listed here. more elaborate description is to be found in the documentation and in the project assignment paper.